wordofwarning/wordofwarning.org/current/2013-domestic/evans/index.md

 ####Venue + Booking Details
 Dates: Saturday 16 + Sunday 17 November 2013, 2pm + 5pm + 8pm
 Venue: Cooper House, Camelford Close, Manchester, M15 6DX
-Tickets: £6/4, can be booked online via: [WeGotTickets](http://www.wegottickets.com/wordofwarning)
+Tickets: £6/4, can be booked online via: WeGotTickets from Friday 13 September
-Tickets: £6/4, can be reserved over the phone: 07581 299 439
+Tickets: £6/4, can be reserved over the phone: 07581 299 439 from Friday 13 September

 ####More
 Fergus has lived in England for almost seven years.
 He hasn’t been back to his hometown in five.